andoma/movian/README.markdown

 For more information and latest versions, please visit: [https://movian.tv/](https://movian.tv/)

-with BiDi support for Farsi and Arabic languages
+with BiDi support for Farsi and Arabic languages Vazir-Font for Farsi and Arabic support,  https://github.com/rastikerdar/vazir-font

 ## How to build for Linux